sleepless-dao/drips-cli/application.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** ethGlobal / ethAmsterdam
+**How did you hear about the Grants Program?** ethAmsterdam hackathon